bazad/ida_kernelcache/README.md

 decide to run `kernelcache_process` on a kernelcache file which you've already analyzed, make a backup first.

-### The scripts in detail
+## The module in detail

-ida_kernelcache is meant to be loaded via `ida_kernelcache.py`; the other scripts provide internal functionality that is not meant to be exported directly.
-However, here is what each of the scripts
+ida_kernelcache is meant to be loaded via `ida_kernelcache.py`; the submodules in the `ida_kernelcache` directory provide internal functionality that is not meant to be used directly.
-does:
+However, here is what each of those scripts does:

+* **ida_utilities.py**:
-* **ida_utilities.py**: This module wraps some of IDA's functions to provide an easier-to-use API.
-  Particularly useful are `is_mapped`, `read_word`, `read_struct`, and `ReadWords`. `is_mapped`
-  checks whether an address is mapped, and optionally whether it contains a known value.
-  `read_word` reads a variably-sized word from an address. `read_struct` reads a structure type into a Python dictionary or Python accessor object, which makes parsing data structures much easier. `ReadWords` is a generator to iterate over data words and their addresses in a range.
+This module wraps some of IDA's functions to provide an easier-to-use API.
+Particularly useful are `is_mapped`, `read_word`, `read_struct`, and `ReadWords`. `is_mapped` checks whether an address is mapped, and optionally whether it contains a known value. `read_word` reads a variably-sized word from an address. `read_struct` reads a structure type into a Python dictionary or Python accessor object, which makes parsing data structures much easier. `ReadWords` is a generator to iterate over data words and their addresses in a range.

 * **kplist.py**:
 This module implements a kernel-style plist parser in order to parse the `__PRELINK_INFO` segment.